 |PrintOpen table in new window

-The presence or absence of pain helps narrow the list of possible causes considerably (see Table 10: Symptoms of Eye Disorders: Some Causes and Features of Sudden Loss of Vision).
-If vision returns quickly on its own, transient ischemic attack and ocular migraine (see Symptoms of Eye Disorders: Some Causes and Features of Sudden Loss of Vision) are among the likely causes.
+The presence or absence of pain helps narrow the list of possible causes considerably (see see Some Causes and Features of Sudden Loss of Vision).
+If vision returns quickly on its own, transient ischemic attack and ocular migraine (see Some Causes and Features of Sudden Loss of Vision) are among the likely causes.

 Often findings during the eye examination provide enough information for doctors to diagnose the cause of loss of vision.
-Sometimes, however, testing is needed depending on what disorders are suspected (see Table 10: Symptoms of Eye Disorders: Some Causes and Features of Sudden Loss of Vision).
+Sometimes, however, testing is needed depending on what disorders are suspected (see see Some Causes and Features of Sudden Loss of Vision).
 The following tests are of particular importance:

 The disorder causing the loss of vision is treated as rapidly as possible, although treatment may not be able to save or restore vision.
 However, prompt treatment may decrease the risk of the same process occurring in the other eye.